ravichandranjv/BDDWithSlimJS/README.md

 4. Click on Test and run the test.
 The two tests should fail.
 5. Change the space(s) to make the tests pass
 6. Refer to the screenshot in the slimjs_testfixture.png file.
+7. Check out the PPTX (Microsoft Powerpoint presentation file) or the PDF file to know about BDD using SlimJs